 La Groirie chateau is just a few miles from the historic city of Le Mans and the property dates back to the 15th century, although the current chateau was built in the 17th century.
 The chateau itself, a large impressive building awaiting you at the end of a long gravel drive, is still home to the Lepine family which owns it, and the hotel itself is just to one side, housed in what used to be the guests’ wing and now completely renovated and redesigned.

-The name La Groirie comes from a local Le Mans dialect meaning rocky soil which is good for growing grain, and La Groirie is surrounded by miles of farmland – most of which I visited, thanks to the sat nav sending me to the middle of a field, so make sure you get good directions from the hotel before setting off, or have eagle eyes for the small sign on the roundabout from the nearby A road.
+The name La Groirie comes from a local Le Mans dialect, which means rocky soil which is good for growing grain.
+La Groirie is surrounded by miles of farmland – most of which I visited, thanks to the sat nav sending me to the middle of a field, so make sure you get good directions from the hotel before setting off, or have eagle eyes for the small sign on the roundabout from the nearby A road.

 I opted for the flowery chintz-fest which was the Little Marquise, given its appealing four-poster bed and modern bathroom with vast shower, and while it might look slightly over-the-top from the pictures it was large, airy, charming and definitely unique.